 We spend much of our time trying to keep our staff safe and uninfected in addition to delivering excellent care.
 I have members on my non-clinical team that refuse to walk into the hospital.
 It goes beyond concern and into outright fear.”

-Virtual care includes telehealth, the use of AI chatbots to triage patients, remote patient monitoring, and home-testing.
+Virtual care includes telehealth, using AI chatbots to triage patients, remote patient monitoring, and home-testing.

 Healthcare systems fall into two camps.
 Those who have been moving to virtual care for several years and those who are scrambling to move to virtual care right now.

-The first group is delivering virtual care at scale and is able to provide as many telehealth visits in a month as they had in a year.
+The first group is delivering virtual care at scale and can provide as many telehealth visits in a month as they had in a year.
 The latter group is struggling to catch up.

 “All my CIO peers are scrambling to get telehealth visits running for many more providers than before.
 Physicians who never wanted to deliver care via computer are not fully embracing the idea.
 After getting over the learning curve I expect they won’t want to give up.

-The current benefit of telehealth is keeping patients out of facilities where they are at risk of being infected.
+The current benefit of telehealth is keeping patients out of facilities where they are at risk of infection.

-The future benefits include convenience for the patients and an economic benefit for the providers.
+The future benefits include convenience for the patients and economic benefit for the providers.

 Once over the implementation and learning curve, virtual care costs less and healthcare systems will have to shift to this model out of necessity.